MultiSafepay/docs/content/integrations/prestashop-1-6.md

     - VVV gift card
     - Webshop gift card
     - Wijncadeau
-    - Yourgift
+    - YourGift

 </details>

 ## Matching orders

-In Prestashop 1.6, the order ID is generated after the payment, which causes a mismatch with the order ID in your MultiSafepay dashboard.
+In PrestaShop 1.6, the order ID is generated after the payment, which causes a mismatch with the order ID in your MultiSafepay dashboard.
 You can match orders using the transaction ID.

 <details id="how-to-view-transaction-ids">
 <summary>How to view transaction IDs</summary>
 <br>

-1. Sign in to your Prestashop 1.6 backend.
+1. Sign in to your PrestaShop 1.6 backend.
 2. Go to **Payment** > **Order details**.

 </details>